Climber1705/connect4-minimax/README.md

 ```

 ## Improvements
-1. Add a heuritic to improve how many the alpha-beta pruning algorithm prunes the search tree
+1. Add a transposition table so we don't have to constantly calculate values
 2. Speed up the code to set the depth to a higher value (6-8)
-<br />i.
-Add a transposition table to store states that have been seen
-<br />ii.
-Change the code so we don't deepcopy an object

 ## Help and Resources